A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Methodology

 The boundary of the bi-ventricular models was decomposed in three parts, $\partial\Omega_0=\overline{\Gamma}_{\mathrm{endo},0} \cup \overline{\Gamma}_{\mathrm{epi},0}\cup \overline{\Gamma}_{\mathrm{base},0}$, with $\overline{\Gamma}_{\mathrm{endo},0}$ the endocardium, $\overline{\Gamma}_{\mathrm{epi},0}$ the epicardium, and $\overline{\Gamma}_{\mathrm{base},0}$ the base of the ventricles.

 Normal stress boundary conditions were imposed on the endocardium

-with $\normalout$ the outer normal vector; omni-directional spring type boundary conditions constrained the ventricles at the basal cut plane $\overline{\Gamma}_{\mathrm{base},0}$~\cite{land2018influence}; and to simulate the mechanical constrains imposed by the pericardium spatially varying normal Robin boundary conditions were applied at the epicardium $\overline{\Gamma}_{\mathrm{epi},0}$~\cite{strocchi2020simulating}.
+with $p(t)$ the pressure and $\normalout$ the outer normal vector; omni-directional spring type boundary conditions constrained the ventricles at the basal cut plane $\overline{\Gamma}_{\mathrm{base},0}$~\cite{land2018influence}; and to simulate the mechanical constrains imposed by the pericardium spatially varying normal Robin boundary conditions were applied at the epicardium $\overline{\Gamma}_{\mathrm{epi},0}$~\cite{strocchi2020simulating}.

 Apart from external loads the deformation of cardiac tissue is in particular governed by active stresses intrinsically generated during contraction.
 To simulate both the active and passive properties of the tissue, the total stress $\tensor{S}$ is additively decomposed according to